How to plan the perfect day trip

 Day trips can be a wonderful way to explore the natural beauty of our state without breaking the bank or expending too much time or energy planning a big getaway.

-But now that everyone is taking advantage of our local travel allowances, it’s worth knowing how to avoid the stress of traffic and crowds and ensure a safe and comfortable day out.
+With wet weather expected to continue, it’s worth knowing how to avoid the stress of traffic and crowds and ensure a safe and comfortable day out.

 A little preparation will set you up for relaxation…

-As exciting as it is to be spontaneous and see where the day takes you, you don’t want to end up disappointed if your destination is overcrowded, doesn’t meet your expectation, or if there are restrictions you weren’t aware of.
+As exciting as it is to be spontaneous and see where the day takes you, you don’t want to end up disappointed if your destination is overcrowded, doesn’t meet your expectation, or if there are closures you weren’t aware of.
 Planning ahead of time can really help.

-- Choose the right place – Facilities in our parks vary.
+- Choose the right place – facilities in our parks vary.
 For instance, are you comfortable if there aren’t toilets?
 Need somewhere to change a baby?
 Planning to have a barbecue or picnic?
 Need mobile reception in case you get a work call?
 Somewhere you can take the dog?
 Read up on the parks you might like to visit to see if it suits your needs.

 - Explore diverse landscapes and consider lesser-known parks to avoid crowded spots.
 If your original destination is busy, don’t cause further overcrowding.
 Have a back-up plan so you can head on to your next preferred destination without the stress.